itzzpriyal/HR-Automation/README.md

-#  FlowForge HR — Visual HR Workflow Automation Engine
+# Visual HR Workflow Automation Engine

 FlowForge HR is a production-grade, no-code workflow builder for designing, validating, and simulating HR processes such as onboarding, leave approvals, and document verification.